 Your Vote, Your Prosecutor

-Addison County's state's attorney candidates provided supplemental responses to our survey.
-Learn more at acluvt.org.
+Learn more about Vermont's candidates for state's attorney at acluvt.org.

 Smart Justice Vermont is a nonpartisan campaign of the ACLU of Vermont.
 The ACLU of Vermont does not endorse or oppose candidates for office.